 This post originally ran in The Seattle Times.

 Crown moulding is applied where the top of the wall meets the ceiling.
-Large crown mouldings in particular are on trend and give great visual impact.
+Large crown mouldings in particular are on-trend and give a great visual impact.
 Installation is relatively easy—the corners are the toughest part—but online tutorials can really help out here.

 Chair Rail Moulding

 The horizontal moulding found partway up the wall is called chair rail—right about where a chair would hit if you backed it up against the wall.
 A typical height for a chair rail is one-third up the wall— that’s 32” if you have a standard 8’ ceiling.
 Consider painting different wall colors above and below the chair rail.

 A wainscot cap is very similar in application to the chair rail.
 It runs horizontally in the same place as a chair rail but generally has a smaller profile.
 You can use it alone, or with wainscoting below the cap.

 This is one you’re likely familiar with.
 Tongue-and-groove paneling can be installed partway up a wall and capped with a horizontal moulding such as the wainscot cap mentioned above.
 You can also use shiplap boards for a slightly less traditional approach—the groove at the joint adds visual interest to the wall.
 There are other options you can use, and you can always customize the look even more when you install them vertically, horizontally, or on the bias.